presentator/presentator/docs/start-installation.md

 1. Create a new database (with `utf8_general_ci` or `utf8_unicode_ci` collation).

-2. Download the latest builded archive version from https://presentator.io/downloads/latest and extract it to your server directory.
+2. Download the latest build from https://presentator.io/downloads/latest and extract it to your server directory.

     > For security reasons, if you are using a shared hosting service it is recommended to extract the archvie files **outside** from your default **public_html(www)** directory!